k3larra/commuter/UserStudy/week3/presentation.md

 Therefor we could get insights in how to answer research questions like these:

-**RQ1:** How does your expectations, given this implementation, on the teaching match the outcome when the teaching has takes place during use?
+**RQ1:** How does your expectations, given this implementation, on the teaching match the outcome when the teaching takes place during use?

 **RQ2:** How does the perceived performance of the predictions relate to measured performance of the predictions?